Estimated reading time: 6 minutes

 Impacts of Climate Change on Agricultural Production in the Northwest

 Climate change impacts agriculture, and as such, can have effects on the broader economy.
 For example, climate change can affect crop yield, which can mean less revenue for farms and less food for people.
 Hotter, drier conditions across the Northwest can reduce soil moisture and increase heat stress in crops.
-This can result in crop loss, such as occurred during the 2021 Northwest Heat Dome.
+This can result in crop loss, such as losses that occurred during the 2021 Northwest Heat Dome.
 Increased temperatures can also lead to issues like crop sunburn from extreme heat, which can reduce annual yields for farms by as much as 40%.
 Though increases in temperature may lengthen growing seasons for farmers, changes to precipitation patterns could lead to water scarcity during peak growing months.
 These changes could disrupt the timeline of water availability and growing patterns for many crops in the Northwest, resulting in a potential loss of yield.

 As the impacts of climate change continue to intensify, extreme weather events such as extreme heat, heavy precipitation, and drought are likely to become more frequent and impactful in the Northwest.
 Extreme weather is the most prominent cause of crop loss, leading to 85% of reported losses and 80% of indemnity payments for failed crops.
 The 2015 drought, for example, led to damages that cost farmers in Washington an estimated $633 to $733 million dollars, though this is a conservative estimate.
 Some farmers can recoup partial losses through insurance payments.
 However, for many, reported losses are not high enough for these payments, and others are not able to purchase insurance.
 Even with some losses regained, farms affected by extreme weather face financial challenges.
-Increasing trends in crop insurance payments indicate that disruption in agricultural production is related to the region’s rising temperatures and declining snowpack
+Increasing trends in crop insurance payments indicate that disruption in agricultural production is related to the region’s rising temperatures and declining snowpack.

 Changing weather patterns pose unique challenges as well as opportunities for Alaska.
 Increases in temperature and frost-free days could allow for longer growing seasons in the future.
 Farmers may be able to grow new and different crops, as well as increase the number of crops harvested each year.
 This could translate into a more expansive local food system, with the potential to increase food security and strengthen the economy in the state.
 These same changes in weather, however, can also negatively impact the Alaskan agricultural economy.
 If climate change affects crop yields in other states, the amount of food imported to Alaska could decrease and the cost of food could rise, which could lead to greater food insecurity.
 In addition, warming temperatures and thawing permafrost could damage infrastructure (e.g., road caving), which could slow the delivery of crucial food shipments.